How to Diagnose Engine Misfires: Step-by-Step Guide

 Fuel System Repairs

-1. Add a full bottle of quality injector cleaner to a nearly empty tank
+1. Add fuel system cleaner: Pour a full bottle of quality injector cleaner into a nearly empty fuel tank (1/4 tank or less for maximum concentration).

-3. Drive highway speeds for 20-30 minutes to heat up the engine
+3. Italian tune-up: Drive at highway speeds (55-70 mph) for 20-30 minutes to heat up the engine to full operating temperature.
+Hot engines help solvents dissolve carbon deposits.

-4. Repeat this process 2-3 times over several fill-ups
+4. Repeat the treatment: Run this process 2-3 times over several tank fill-ups (500-750 miles total).
+Stubborn deposits need multiple treatments.

 Fuel Filter Replacement